Chronic traumatic encephalopathy: Diagnosis

 A putative biomarker for CTE is the presence in serum of autoantibodies against the brain.
 The autoantibodies were detected in football players who experienced a large number of head hits but no concussions, suggesting that even sub-concussive episodes may be damaging to the brain.
-The autoantibodies may enter the brain by means of a disrupted blood-brain barrier, and attack neuronal cells which are normally protected from an immune onslaught.
-Given the large numbers of neurons present in the brain (86 billion), and considering the poor penetration of antibodies across a normal blood-brain barrier, there is an extended period of time between the initial events (head hits) and the development of any signs or symptoms.
+The autoantibodies may enter the brain using a disrupted blood-brain barrier, and attack neuronal cells which are normally protected from an immune onslaught.
+Given the large numbers of neurons present in the brain (86 billion), and considering the poor penetration of antibodies across a normal blood-brain barrier, there is an extended period between the initial events (head hits) and the development of any signs or symptoms.
 Nevertheless, autoimmune changes in blood of players may constitute the earliest measurable event predicting CTE.

-According to 2017 study on brains of deceased gridiron football players, 99% of tested brains of NFL players, 88% of CFL players, 64% of semi-professional players, 91% of college football players, and 21% of high school football players had various stages of CTE.
+According to a 2017 study on 201 brains of deceased gridiron football players, 99% of tested brains of NFL players, 88% of CFL players, 64% of semi-professional players, 91% of college football players, and 21% of high school football players had various stages of CTE.
 Players still alive are not able to be tested.

-In order to help those suffering with possible CTE, the Patrick Risha CTE Awareness Foundation created this form to help patients identify symptoms and alert doctors for impactful care.